sheremetyev/texts.js/examples/pandoc/README.md

 The link consists of link text in square brackets, followed by a label in square brackets.
 (There can be space between the two.)
-The link definition consists of the bracketed label, followed by a colon and a space, followed by the URL, and optionally (after a space) a link title either in quotes or in parentheses.
+The link definition must begin at the left margin or indented no more than three spaces.
+It consists of the bracketed label, followed by a colon and a space, followed by the URL, and optionally (after a space) a link title either in quotes or in parentheses.